rajnish17100/Credit-Management/README.md

+#Read About Output buffering......If anywhere you get the error like headers can not be send...the add one function in you php Script
+#ob_start();

 # Credit-Management
 In this project we will Create a simple dynamic website which has the following specs.
 **Start with creating dummy data in database for upto 10 users.